Investors warn AI bubble poses major economic risk as inflation fears and unsustainable spending mount

 .

-Critics argue that the "unit economics" of the AI industry—the cost of servicing individual customer requests against the price companies can charge—simply don't add up
+Ed Zitron contends that the "unit economics" of the entire industry—the cost of servicing individual customer requests against pricing—simply don't add up

 3

 .
-The vast data centers required to train and run the models are so expensive that they are often financed by debt secured against future revenue, with $178.5 billion of data center credit deals in 2025 alone
+The vast data centers required to train and run models are so expensive that many are financed by debt secured against future revenue.
+Bloomberg analysis revealed $178.5 billion in data center credit deals in 2025 alone, raising concerns about leverage and financial engineering reminiscent of past corporate crashes

 3